Best Things to know before visiting Spain, Spain travel tips and all the cool facts about Spain.

 Located on the Iberian Peninsula in Europe, Spain is a place of vibrant and diverse culture that every tourist would fall in love to.
-From amazing architectural castles to the colorful fiestas, no wonder Spain has been one of the most visited places by tourists every year, and the number of tourists is getting bigger yearly.
+From amazing architectural castles to colorful fiestas, no wonder Spain has been one of the most visited places by tourists every year, and the number of tourists is getting bigger yearly.

 Did you know that Spanish is the second most spoken language in the world?
 It has over 406 Million native speakers all over the world; Spanish is second to Chinese and just ahead of English as the most spoken language in the world.